danwilliams/rubedo/crates/rubedo/README.md

 stone is also known as the "red stone" or the "red powder".
-The reasons for the choice of name are firstly that the "redness" is tangentially related to Rust through colour, and secondly that this crate will aspirationally help to turn your Rust code into gold... or at least make it easier to write.
+The reasons for the choice of name are firstly that the "redness" is tangentially related to Rust through colour, and secondly that this crate will aspirationally help to turn your Rust code into gold... well, maybe... or at least make it easier to write.

 ## Features